menandmice/micetro_docs/guides/implementation/installation_azure.rst

 Open up your Azure Portal and in the search bar in at the top of the screen enter "Marketplace".

-Click the Marketplace option which should appear under services
+Click the Marketplace option which should appear under services.

 .. image:: ../../images/micetro-azure-1.png
   :width: 80%
   :align: center

-Enter the search term "Men&Mice Suite" click on the offering and there should open a sidebar to the right with a "Create" button.
+Enter the search term "Micetro", click on the offering and there should open a sidebar to the right with a "Create" button.

 .. image:: ../../images/micetro-azure-2.png
   :width: 80%